-Further, many people would not see the differentiation of human society into three co-equal sectors as a good thing at all.
+Further, many people do not experience the differentiation of human society into three co-equal sectors as a good thing at all.
 They see it as a dangerous collapse of order.
 Particularly in the moral-cultural elite, many people shrink from any idea that the economic sector should be a co-equal sector that shares power and prestige with the political and moral-cultural sectors.
-They believe that the economic sector is a dangerous monster, threatening all the time to burst its shackles, and return the modern world to the law of the jungle.
+They believe that the economic sector is a dangerous monster, threatening all the time to break its shackles, and return the modern world to the law of the jungle.
 They believe that the economic sector must be kept in subjection by a condominium between practical politicians in the political sector and the intelligent and ethical intellectuals in the moral-cultural sector.

 In many ways it is understandable that elites have reacted with fear to the sudden transformation in human life over the last two centuries.
 The sudden emergence of giant economic institutions, the huge migration from the countryside to the city, the remarkable power of capital markets to control economic life, the blind power of the price system, all these events are unprecedented in human history.
 But if we have learned one thing in the last two centuries it is that we resist the new order at our peril.
 We have seen where resistance to democratic capitalism leads.
 It leads to the collapse of the pluralism of the three-sector society.
 It leads unremarkably and repeatedly, ever since the French Revolution, to totalitarianism, the atavistic attempt to collapse the three-sector society back into a unitary state where politics, economics, and the moral-cultural are reunited in their compact origin.